ACSI Professional Development

 Make the most of Title II Part A services for the benefit of your faculty's professional development!
 Learn more about these services and how you can participate.
 Visit the Title II Part A Services Resource page and find guidance for navigating your next Title II request.

-NEXUS 2015 Keynote Sessions Now Available in ConNEXUS Premium!
+Looking For Past NEXUS Keynote Sessions?
+They Are Now Available in ConNEXUS Premium!

-For those of you who attended NEXUS 2015 this past fall and have been asking us, "When can I see (insert your favorite speaker's name) again?"
+For those of you who attended NEXUS in recent years and have been asking us, "When can I see (insert your favorite speaker's name) again?"
 The time is here.
-Catch up on all of the 2015 keynote sessions now in ConNEXUS Premium!
+Catch up on all of the NEXUS keynote sessions now in ConNEXUS Premium!

 Cynthia Tobias—Motivating Students to Take Charge of Their Own Success